Given the following compounds: CH33COH (tert-butanol), CH32CHOH (... | Study Prep in Pearson+

 Master Why we need factors affecting acidity and when to use them. with a bite sized video explanation from JohnnyStart learning

-Given the following compounds: (ammonia), (methylamine), and (hydroxylamine), rank them in order of increasing basicity.
+Given the following compounds: (tert-butanol), (isopropanol), and (ethanol), rank them in order of increasing acidity.

+Given the following compounds: (tert-butanol), (isopropanol), and (ethanol), rank them in order of decreasing electrophile strength.

+Given the following compounds: (isopropanol), (tert-butanol), and (acetic acid), arrange them in order of increasing acidity.

+Given the following solutions: (acetic acid), (hydrochloric acid), and (ammonium ion), rank them in order of increasing acidity.

-Given the following compounds: (trimethylamine), (ammonia), and (dimethylamine), rank them in order of increasing basicity.
+Given the following compounds: , , and , rank them in order of decreasing acidity.

+Arrange the following compounds in order of increasing Brønsted acidity: , , , .

 Ranking Acidity practice set